eubtube/HOT_GCC_Collines/README.md

 start.
 Also included is a tutorial doc for how to do the digitization once a project is set up.

-In the `scripts` folder, you'll find the three core files/scripts for the project:
+In the `core_files` folder, you'll find four core files for the project:

 - `create_projects.sh`: the main script that will iterate through lists of 3x3 groups of tiles.
 This currently has several placeholders in it that need